 Once a match is made, the adoptive family and prospective birth parents will get to know each other to make sure the adoption situation is a good fit.
 This pre-placement contact can take place over the phone, through email or even through in-person visits and may be mediated by an adoption counselor.

 Placement is an emotional time for everyone involved in the adoption, and this step looks different in each adoption based on the mother’s “hospital plan.”
-This hospital plan will determine when the adoptive family arrives, who will be present during delivery and how much time the birth mom will get to spend alone with the baby, among other factors.
+This hospital plan will determine when the adoptive family arrives, who will be present during delivery and how much time the prospective birth mom will get to spend alone with the baby, among other factors.
 When the birth parents are ready, the adoptive parents will meet their child, and the birth parents will legally consent to the adoption by signing the adoption paperwork.

 Adoption does not end with the placement of the child — it is a lifelong process that is just beginning.
 After placement, birth parents will take time to heal while adoptive families undergo the adoption finalization process and start the unique journey of parenting an adopted child.